DJ LeMahieu Player Props: Yankees vs. Twins

 DJ LeMahieu At The Plate

-- LeMahieu has gotten a hit in eight of 10 games this season (80.0%), with multiple hits twice.
+- LeMahieu has gotten a hit in nine of 11 games this season (81.8%), with multiple hits twice.

 - He has hit a home run in one game this year.